cdiniz/slick-akka-http-oauth2/README.md

 	curl localhost:8080/supplier/1

-#TODO

-Swagger

 #Credits

-To make this template, I just mixed the tutorials and templates, so credits for akka and slick guys.
+To make this template, I just mixed the tutorials and templates, so credits for akka and slick guys, and swagger-akka-http.